AusClimateService/npcp/reports/phase1/phase1_report.md

   Monthly time grouping was used for the NPCP intercomparsion and adjacent months were included for precipitation.
 - _Adjustment factor smoothing_:
   A moving (boxcar) average can be applied over the range of bias correction values (i.e. for bins 0 to 500).
-  For the intercomparison a 21-point moving average was used.
+  For the intercomparison, a 21-point moving average was used.
 - _Adjustment limits_:
   The software allows the user to specify a maximum adjustment/correction.
   The default setting for precipitation (used in the intercomparison)